nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrospun:** Pertaining to the method of production, electrospinning, which is integral to the identity of these membranes.

-### Expanded Definition and Usage\nElectrospun nanofiber membranes are increasingly pivotal in various fields due to their unique physical properties, which include high porosity, large specific surface area, and customizable pore size.
+### Expanded Definition and Usage:
+Electrospun nanofiber membranes are increasingly pivotal in various fields due to their unique physical properties, which include high porosity, large specific surface area, and customizable pore size.
 These membranes are particularly valued for their ability to create effective barriers while maintaining high permeability, making them suitable for applications ranging from water purification to air filtration, and as specialized scaffolds in regenerative medicine.
 Additionally, their flexibility and biocompatibility make them ideal for use in wearable sensors and biodegradable implants.